riker-rs/riker/README.md

 ### pre-commit

-[pre-commit](https://pre-commit.com/) used to validate the code during commit as git hook mechanism.
+Before you commit your code [pre-commit](https://pre-commit.com/) integrates as a git hook to automatically check your code.
-Please do not skip git hooks as it many fail travis build anyway.
+Please don't skip git hooks (even if you do TravisCI will automatically fail).

-You can use different 2 approaches to run pre-commit
+There are two different approaches you can use to run pre-commit

 #### direct approach